BloomTech-Labs/code-your-dreams-fe/README.md

 #### Users

+- Click on the Chapters link.
+- Click on the link for the chapter that was created for testing.
+  - Verify that there the member list has at least one name on it.
+- Attempt to delete the chapter.
+  - Verify that the app prevents the chapter from being deleted (because of linked members).
 - Click on the Members link.
 - Remove all users created for testing.
   - Verify that all new users do not show up on the user table.